AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 The logic that is applied to nodes when they are combined differs depending on the component types you are combining, as follows:

+* When you combine multiple dimension items or metrics, they are joined with OR.

 * When you combine multiple filters, they are joined with AND.

-* When you combine multiple dimension items or metrics, they are joined with OR.

-The option to combine nodes is available for the following objects on the canvas:

-* Multiple nodes

-You can also do any of the following to combine nodes in Journey canvas:
+You can do any of the following to combine nodes in Journey canvas:

-* Drag a node onto another node.
+* From the left rail, drag a single component onto a node on the canvas.

+* From the left rail, drag multiple components simultaneously onto a node on the canvas.

-* Drag multiple nodes simultaneously from the left rail onto the canvas while holding the Shift key.
+* From the left rail, drag multiple components simultaneously onto a blank area of the canvas while holding the Shift key.

-* Select the nodes that you want to combine, right-click one of the selected nodes, then select **Combine**.<!--Is there a limit on how many you can combine? -->
+* On the canvas, select the nodes that you want to combine, right-click one of the selected nodes, then select **Combine**.<!--Is there a limit on how many you can combine? -->

 ### Connect nodes